 - Purposes and applications of inspections differ.
-Consider an arborist inspecting a prize tree adjacent to a kindergarten, a recreation forester inspecting a thousand trees in a seasonal campground before opening, or a utility company inspecting trees that could hit power lines.
+Consider an arborist inspecting a heritage tree adjacent to a kindergarten, a recreation forester inspecting a thousand trees in a seasonal campground before opening, or a utility company inspecting trees that could hit power lines.
 The issues and objectives are different enough that a uniform system may not be desirable.

 - Tree species and their diseases and defects differ regionally.
 A certain disease may be unimportant in failure in some areas but could represent severe hazard in another.
 Thus it may be reasonable to rate the disease differently.

-- Our knowledge of defects and the extent to which they contribute to failure potential is very limited.
+- Our knowledge of defects and the extent to which they contribute to failure potential is limited.
 In some cases we just have to go with educated guesses.
 These will naturally vary among the pathologists or arborists setting up the rating system.

 Rating system components